CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 ## PostgreSQL

-Note: this is the most precarious part of the setup.
-If you're using PostgreSQL for multiple projects in multiple boxes, I recommend against installing it like this.
-Instead, consider installing PostgreSQL on your host system or running it in a separate docker/podman container.
+Running PostgreSQL is the most precarious part of the setup.
+If you're developing other projects that use PostgreSQL, I recommend against installing it like this, as there is little benefit.
+Instead, run PostgreSQL on your host system, or run it inside a separate docker/podman container.

+If you are going to use PostgreSQL, make sure you included the pre-init hook when creating the container (see above).
+Enter the container to install postgresql.

 To prevent an error in installation, run the following: